burhanuddin353/TFTMacros/README.md

 # TFTMacros

-Helpful Macros used in General iOS Programming.
+Helpful and Useful Objective C Macros used in General iOS Programming.